-If there’s one thing that can make an absolutely huge difference to your mental attitude, energy and positivity – and I mean colossal – it’s the avoidance of alcohol altogether.
+If there’s one thing that can make a massive difference to your mental attitude, energy and positivity – and I mean colossal – it’s the avoidance of alcohol altogether.
 Boo, I hear you say.
-And I hear you… Especially as a nice refreshing pint and a cold glass of white wine has often passed my lips over the past two decades.
+Especially as a nice refreshing pint and a cold glass of white wine have often passed my lips over the past two decades.

-But alcohol is a depressant and it can damage the central nervous system.
-It robs you of energy, positive mental attitude and motivation to do things.
-It interrupts decent sleep and it can even damage your self-esteem and confidence.
-Not the things you want when you’re trying to make 2016 your most successful year.
+But alcohol is a depressant, and it can damage the central nervous system.
+It robs you of energy, a positive mental attitude and motivation to do things.
+It interrupts decent sleep, and it can even damage your self-esteem and confidence.
+Not what you want when you’re trying to make 2016 your most successful year.
 You want to be on top of your game.
 You need all the energy, motivation and happiness you can get.
 Now is not the time to enjoy that nightly tipple.

 If you want more energy, confidence and happiness – and all you had to do was go teetotal now and again – you’d seriously consider putting down that wine glass as well wouldn’t you?
 Think about it.
 Stop drinking so much.
 You’ll even lose weight, look great and find all this extra time to do things.

 Got a sweet tooth?
-Buy some little pots of natural yogurt, drizzle a little honey on top with a sprinkling of cinnamon and voila - a lovely little desert for after dinner.
+Buy some little pots of natural yoghurt, drizzle a little honey on top with a sprinkling of cinnamon and voila - a lovely dessert for after dinner.
 Or put some pipless grapes in the freezer (great for the summer months) and eat them frozen whenever you need something to nibble on.

 I can highly recommend Sainsbury’s healthier recipes for some ideas for dinner.

 Stop being lazy, dust off those trainers and do something.
 You don’t need an expensive gym membership or equipment.
 Walking, running or cycling are all great ways to stay in shape and feel great.
-Try and throw in some weight-bearing exercises as well, using your body.
-Push-ups, tricep dips, squats, lunges.
-Check out Amanda Bisk for some workout plans that don’t involve any equipment and you can do at home.
+Try and throw in some weight-bearing exercises as well, using your body: push-ups, tricep dips, squats, lunges.
+Check out Amanda Bisk for some workout plans that don’t involve any equipment, and you can do it at home.

 I always used to hate the idea of meditating.
 How on earth was someone like me going to sit still for more than a few minutes and quieten the mind?
-Well apparently, that’s almost impossible to achieve for even the most practiced meditators.
-Because the whole point of mediation is to help us understand our own mind and become aware of our own thoughts, allowing them to pass while turning negatives into positives.
-The thoughts won't stop entirely, but you can learn to control them somewhat.
+Well apparently, that’s almost impossible to achieve for even the most practised meditators.
+Because the whole point of meditation is to help us understand our mind and become aware of our thoughts, allowing them to pass while turning negatives into positives.
+These thoughts won't stop entirely, but you can learn to control them.

-The benefits of meditation are obvious.
+The benefits of meditation are apparent.
 We learn how to stop our minds from controlling our thoughts and actions.
 We reduce stress and boost wellbeing.

 Don’t knock it until you’ve tried it.

-Oh and whilst we’re on the subject of wellbeing – remember to stretch every single day.
+Oh, and while we’re on the subject of wellbeing – remember to stretch every single day.
 Take up yoga.
-Sure, a class would definitely help.
-But there are plenty of apps and online training videos to help you do stuff at home or at your desk.
+Sure, a class would help.
+But there are plenty of apps and online training videos to help you do stuff at home or work.

 Yoga Studio is my personal favourite.
 Great for the iPad, and you can take it everywhere you go.

 I’ve never been an early bird.
 Getting out of bed on a cold and blustery morning is my idea of hell.
 But once I’m up, I’m thrilled to be awake.
-Because nothing beats being at work early and then being able to leave early.
-Every day I get to the office for roughly 7.30am and I leave around 4pm.
+Nothing beats being at work early and then being able to leave early.
+Every day I get to the office at roughly 7.30am, and I go around 4pm.
 I’m back home for 4.30pm and then have an insane amount of free time to do whatever I want with.

-Last night, I went on my spinning bike for an hour whilst watching a film on my iPad.
+Last night, I went on my spinning bike for an hour while watching a film on my iPad.
 It was a beautiful meditative hour of unwinding after a super productive day.
-I felt happy, full of pride for getting some exercise in and by 5.30pm I still had loads of time left for other things.
+I felt happy, full of pride for getting some exercise in and by 5.30pm, I still had loads of time left for other things.
 I cooked some fresh food for dinner with my husband.
 I played an hour of Fallout 4.
-I read two chapters of my book – Richard Yates’ Revolutionary Road, if you’re interested.
-I had a bath to candlelight, whilst watching something else on my iPad.
+I read two chapters of my book – Richard Yates’ Revolutionary Road if you’re interested.
+I had a bath to candlelight while watching something else on my iPad.
 And then I happily collapsed into bed at around 10pm.